mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ..
   Please note schema version bumps in changelog entries where applicable.
+:2022-10-17: Add description of a `close` operation for client entities.
 :2022-10-14: **Schema version 1.13.**
             Add support for logging assertions via the ``observeLogMessages`` field for client entities, along with a new top-level field ``expectLogMessages``